Drewpie29/Northwest_Recycling_Center/replit.md

 - Scrap Metal
 - Other - Recycled

-These material types are enforced at the database level using a PostgreSQL enum and validated on the frontend using Zod schemas.
+Categories use a soft-delete pattern with the `isActive` integer field (1=active, 0=inactive).
+Inactive categories are hidden from entry forms but preserved for historical data integrity.

 **Key Design Decisions:**
 - UUID primary keys for all tables using PostgreSQL's `gen_random_uuid()`
 - `decimal(10, 2)` for weight measurements to ensure precision
 - Timestamps for audit trails (`createdAt`, `collectedAt`)
-- Foreign key relationships enforce referential integrity (entries → users)
+- Foreign key relationships enforce referential integrity (entries → users, entries → material_categories)
-- Material types use PostgreSQL enum for data integrity and validation
+- Material categories stored in database table with soft-delete pattern for flexibility and historical preservation
+- Category names enforced as unique at database level to prevent duplicates

 **Schema Validation:**
 Drizzle-Zod integration generates Zod schemas from database schema, ensuring consistent validation between database constraints and API input validation.